Santa Monica College to UCLA

 Frequently Asked Questions

-What GPA do I need to transfer from Santa Monica College to UCLA for Psychology?
+What GPA do I need to transfer from Santa Monica College to UCLA Psychology?

-What courses do I need to take at Santa Monica College to prepare for UCLA Psychology?
+What courses do I need to take at Santa Monica College for UCLA Psychology?

 Explore More